Skip to Content

 Just because you’ve likely had some things in your past that contributed to your feeling this way doesn’t mean that you will always feel like this.
 You aren’t alone, and there are definite steps that you can take to erasing this response from your repertoire of behaviors and thoughts.

 I know you’re tired of being a burden.
-Show yourself some grace and love.
+Show yourself some grace and radical self-love.

 You are worthy of being here, worthy of being with your family, and worthy of being loved and appreciated for who you are!